Ixelles Cemetery

 Ixelles Cemetery (Cimetière d'Ixelles, [simtjɛʁ diksɛl]; Begraafplaats van Elsene), located in Ixelles in the southern part of Brussels, is one of the major cemeteries in Belgium.
 Ixelles Cemetery also refers to a neighbourhood with a lot of bars and restaurants for students, north of the actual cemetery.
-It is in fact located between the two main campuses (Solbosch and La Plaine) of the Université libre de Bruxelles (ULB).
+It is in fact located between the two main campuses (Solbosch/Solbos and La Plaine/Het Plein) of the Université libre de Bruxelles (ULB) and the Vrije Universiteit Brussel (VUB).